Silenced by Virus, Met Opera Links for Digital Global Gala

 “It was a temporary kind of panacea and it just lifted people’s spirits in a way that would never have happened.
 This type of program only works because of the horrible conditions that we’re in right now,” Gelb said Sunday.
 “I got so many e-mails and text messages from people that said that they were in tears for large portions of this program.”

 Joyce DiDonato, in Spain, joined seven violists and Nézet-Séguin in a recorded tribute to Vincent Lionti, a Met violist for 33 years who died on April 4 after contracting the coronavirus.
-Nézet-Séguin sniffled after watching the playback on Handel's “Ombra mai fu.”
+Nézet-Séguin sniffled after watching the playback of Handel's "ombra mai fu."

 "To lose him to the virus made this reality so much closer, immediate, that we could lose a member of our family to this threat," Nézet-Séguin said.

 Erin Morley, Matthew Polenzani, Étienne Dupuis and Günther Groissböck showed off their piano-playing abilities, accompanying themselves.
-Dupois and wife Nicole Car sang a duet from Massenet’s “Thaïs” after an initial connectivity delay.
+Dupuis and wife Nicole Car sang a duet from Massenet’s "Thaïs" after an initial connectivity delay.

 Artists’ homes were on showcase: Kaufmann has a Bösendorfer piano surrounded by red theater-style seats in Munich; Anita Rachvelishvili has a "NO AUTOGRAPHS PLEASE" sign on her piano in Tbilisi, Georgia; René Pape has a red Le Corbusier chair and decorative Fornasetti globe in Dresden.
 Groissböck has a model of the Met on his piano and a statue of composer Richard Wagner in a corner wearing a blue facemask with the word: "No."